mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1051 out of 1589 answered.</p>

-Roughly half—47%—of those who responded to this question shipped one app or simply maintained an existing app.
+Roughly half (47%) of those who responded to this question shipped one app or simply maintained an existing app.
 Impressively, 5% of respondents delivered six or more apps, and more than half of those surpassed 10!

 ### Which MUI products do you use in your application?